-The 37-acre compound, located on the outskirts of the old mining town of Florence in Fremont County, was opened in November 1994 and houses many of the country’s most high-profile inmates, including those convicted of federal high crimes and deemed too violent to live among a general prison population.
-Prisoners at the ADX—we’re talking serial killers, terrorists, mobsters, cult leaders, and drug kingpins—live in near-continuous solitary confinement, spending 23 or more hours a day isolated in soundproof, one-man cells that are only 7-by-12 feet, with a small, four-inch slit for a window.
-Due to these conditions, the ADX has been at the center of contentious debate around solitary confinement’s effect on mental health.
-As Robert Hood, a former warden of the ADX, told the New York Times in 2015, “This place is not designed for humanity.”
+The controversial penitentiary on the outskirts of Florence—a small, rural town once founded as a pass-through for coal-carrying trains in the 1800s)—first started housing inmates in 1994.
+Today, ADX is home to 361 of the country’s most high-profile criminals.
+Prisoners here—we’re talking serial killers, terrorists, mobsters, cult leaders, drug kingpins, and those deemed too violent to live among a general prison population—live in near-continuous solitary confinement.
+Inmates spend 23 or more hours a day isolated in soundproof, 7-by-12-foot cells outfitted with a single four-inch slit for a window.
+Due to these conditions, the ADX has been at the center of contentious debate about human rights and solitary confinement’s effect on mental health.
+As Robert Hood, a former warden of the ADX, told the New York Times in 2015, “this place is not designed for humanity.”

 No one has ever escaped the ADX (although there has been one homicide within its walls), which is why it’s been called “The Alcatraz of the Rockies.”
 Most prisoners get out only in death, via transfer to another facility or, in very few cases, if they live long enough to see their release date.

-Here, we take a look at some of the most notorious (and dangerous) men detained alongside El Chapo in America’s toughest prison.
+Here, we take a look at some of the most notorious (and dangerous) men detained in America’s toughest prison.

 Terry L. Nichols

-Oklahoma City bomber/domestic terrorist, serving 161 consecutive life sentences
+Domestic terrorist/Oklahoma City bomber, serving 161 consecutive life sentences

 Robert P. Hanssen

-Two of the 1993 World Trade Center bombers; serving life sentences
+One of the 1993 World Trade Center bombers; serving life plus 240 years

 Richard Lee McNair